-One important thing to note is that with a WordPress site, every time someone visits your site, it requests a fresh information.
+One important thing to note is that with a WordPress site, every time someone visits your site, it requests fresh information.
 This can slow your site down.
-So to combat this instal a cache plugin which will create static versions of your pages, thus speeding up page load times.
+So to combat this install a cache plugin which will create static versions of your pages, thus speeding up page load times.
 I currently use WP Fastest Cache which works great and is compatible with my site.

-If you are still having issues you can instal a plugin profiler like P3 (Plugin Performance Profiler).
+If you are still having issues you can install a plugin profiler like P3 (Plugin Performance Profiler).
 You can check to see which plugins are slowing down your site and remove or replace them.

 Finally, consider using a website speed checker.
 There is a good free tool that I have used called Pingdom.
-After entering your website url, it outlines what pages need attention and provides tips on what to do to improve your website speed.
+After entering your website URL, it outlines what pages need attention and provides tips on what to do to improve your website speed.
 Again this all helps with your search engine ranking and user experience.

 If you are using a shared hosting server, you could also try switching to a different hosting provider to see if it makes a difference.